basho/basho_docs/source/languages/en/riakcs/cookbooks/command-line-tools.md

 riak-cs-multibag weight <bag id> <weight>
 ```

-This command would set the weight for bag `bag-A` to 40%:
+This command would set the weight for bag `bag-A` to 40:

 ```bash
 riak-cs-multibag weight bag-A 40
 ```

+Weights are assigned to bags as an integer.
+The percentage weight
+applied to a given bag is a function of the total weight assigned to all
+bags.
+So if you assign 30 to bag A, 30 to bag B, and 60 to bag C, they
+will bear the following weights, respectively: 25%, 25%, and 50%.

 #### weight-manifest